translate/pootle/docs/server/settings.rst

   Defaut: ``True``

   .. deprecated:: 2.5
+     Alternate source languages are now on by default.
+This ensures that translators have access to as much useful information as possible when translating.

   Display alternate source languages in the translation interface.

-  .. note:: Alternate source languages are now on by default.
-This ensures
-     that translators have access to as much useful information as possible when translating.